For more than a century, NEA’s members have joined together with families and community leaders to advocate for our students and our public schools.

 2015

 Educator activism and lobbying leads to the replacement of No Child Left Behind.
-The Every Student Succeeds Act meets all three of NEA’s core goals: It creates an “opportunity dashboard” to help ensure equity and opportunity for all students, reduces standardized testing and decouples it from high-stakes decisions, and empowers educators by giving them a voice in federal, state, and local decision-making.
+The Every Student Succeeds Act meets all three of NEA’s core goals: an “opportunity dashboard” to help ensure equity and opportunity for all students, less standardized testing decoupled from high-stakes decisions, and empowering educators by giving them a voice in federal, state, and local decision-making.

 2015